iFrostizz/OctoPrint-CalibrationCompanion/README.md

 I used the acceleration tower file from Teaching Tech as well: https://www.thingiverse.com/thing:4169896

 This is the temperature tower file I used for the temperature tab: https://www.thingiverse.com/thing:261420

+Thanks to Critters for providing me his bed levelling procedure.

 And of course, thanks to the Cura software, that sliced my models perfectly.
 Github here: https://github.com/Ultimaker/Cura